raibtoffoletto/pokedex/README.md

 - Better layout and component refactoring for the Pokémon details page.

 - Implement browser's cache, SWR or other data-fetching method for better caching the pokemon list and details information locally.

-- Complement UI tests for the components using mocked contexts to control outputs.

-- Implement tests for the hooks/contexts with a mocked api and mock components.